ABOUT KONA COFFEE

 Anne and I hand pick and select our coffee, keeping only the best cherry.
-All of our processing is done by hand, and our coffee dries in the sun before roasting to order in small batches.
+All of our processing is done by hand by ourselves right here.

-We've left our home in Australia to be here, and when I'm not out on tour or in the recording studio, Anne and I are likely to be found out in the field.
-It's hard work, but we enjoy it, and find it very satisfying to be able to offer this great coffee."
+We've left our home in Australia to be here, and when we are not out on tour or in the recording studio, Anne and I are likely to be found out in the field.
+It's hard work, but we enjoy it, and find it very satisfying to be able to offer this great coffee.

 Deniz and Anne Tek